- Ages 0-12

 Yes, snacks are available.

-Clowntown Children Activity & Play Centre has not told us if they are fully wheelchair friendly.
+No, Clowntown Children Activity & Play Centre is not wheelchair friendly.

-Clowntown Children Activity & Play Centre has not told us if they are fully pushchair friendly.
+No, Clowntown Children Activity & Play Centre have stated they are not pushchair friendly.

 Clowntown Children Activity & Play Centre has not told us if they are dog friendly.

 What a great place!
 5 out of 5 stars

 I’ve been coming to Clown Town for a few years & my children absolutely love it.
 The place is huge!
 Lots of variety for all ages & is kept exceptionally clean.
 One of the best things is the coffee!! (isnt this essential in soft plays!).
 Great food, huge portions & great healthy options too.
 Overall one of my favourite places to take the kids to let of steam.LSW